-That experience is guaranteed by the Centre Commitment: students will 1) have an internship or research opportunity, 2) study abroad, and 3) graduate in four years—or Centre will provide up to a year of additional study tuition free.
+A small private liberal arts college with a national reputation, Centre College promises its students an experience that is intensely personal and deeply engaging.
+That experience is guaranteed by the Centre Commitment that students will (1) have an internship or research opportunity, (2) study abroad, and (3) graduate in four years—or Centre will provide up to a year of additional study tuition-free.

 Founded in 1819—before American spelling was standardized—Centre’s name reflects its location in the center of Kentucky.
-Centre students come from 45 states and 11 foreign countries.
+Centre students come from 45 states and 11 other countries.
 They are bright (over 50% were in the top 10% of their high school class) and actively involved in their education.

 In the most recent National Survey of Student Engagement (NSSE), Centre exceeded the national average in all of NSSE’s four key measures: academic challenge, experience with faculty, learning with peers, and campus environment.

 Centre particularly excels in enriching educational experiences.
 For example, 93% of students have participated in some form of internship, field experience, or the like, and 94% reported participation in cocurricular activities.